All Episodes

 Let me go on.

-That's a sixty-three percent increase.
+That's a 63% increase.

-Now, so the question I'm asking you is what are we to make of Congressmen and news media people who tell us that the financial meltdown is a result Of free markets and financial deregulation.
+Now, so the question I'm asking you is, what are we to make of congressmen and news media people who tell us that the financial meltdown is a result of free markets and financial deregulation?

 What are we to make of those people?

-Now, what are we to make of people who produce uh something that is untoward and then try to fix it?
+Now, what are we to make of people who produce something that is untoward and then try to fix it?

-What I have in mind is how many of you, if you saw a building on fire, how many of you would call the arsonists who set it a fire to help you put it out?
+What I have in mind is how many of you, if you saw a building on fire, how many of you would call the arsonists who set it afire to help you put it out?

 That's exactly what we're doing with Congress.